smxi/inxi/README.txt

 BSD support is not as complete as GNU/Linux support due to the fact some of the data simply is not available, or is structured in a way that makes it unique to each BSD, or is difficult to process.
 This fragmentation makes supporting BSDs far more difficult than it should be in the 21st century.

-The BSD support in inxi is an ongoing process, with more features being added as new data sources and types are discovered.
+The BSD support in inxi is a slowly evolving process.
+Evolving in the strict technical sense of evolutionary fitness, following fitness for purpose, that is (like OpenBSD's focus on security and high quality code, for instance), not as in progressing forwards.
+Features are being added as new data sources and types are discovered, and others are being dropped, as prior data sources degenerate or mutate to a point where trying to deal with them stops being interesting.

+Once it starts growing evident that a particular branch has hit a dead end and no longer warrants the time required to follow it to its extinction, support will be reduced to basically maintenance mode.
+In other words, inxi follows this evolutionary process, and does not try to revive dead or dying branches, since that's a waste of time.

-Note that due to time/practicality constraints, in general, only the original BSD branches will be actively supported: FreeBSD+derived; OpenBSD+derived; NetBSD+derived.
+Note that due to time/practicality constraints, in general, only the original BSD branches will be supported: OpenBSD+derived; FreeBSD+derived; NetBSD+derived (in that order of priority, with a steep curve down from first to last).
+With the caveat that since it's my time being volunteered here, if the BSD in question has basically no users, or has bad tools, or no usable tools, or inconsistent or unreliable tools, or bad / weak data, or, worst, no actual clear reason to exist, I'm not willing to spend time on it as a general rule.

 Other UNIX variants will generally only get the work required to make internal BSD flags get set and to remove visible output errors.
+I am not interested in them at all, zero.
+They are at this point basically historical artifacts, of interest only to computer museums as far as I'm concerned.

 --------------------------------------------------------------------------------
 TRUE BSDs